information in your note!

 Taiwan's third largest city; Taichung enjoys a mild year-round climate with an average temperature of 22.4 degrees centigrade.
 It also has a highly developed industrial and commercial base, thriving cultural scene, friendly people, and beautiful scenery, all of which contribute to its status as an international-class city.

 Centrally located in the western half of Taiwan, Taichung welcomes visitors with a pleasant climate throughout the year.
 The city first rose as a major political, economic, transportation, and cultural hub during the Japanese occupation period, due highway, railway and shipping port development during that time.

 Through dedicated preservation efforts, Taichung has saved many of the city's historic sites and retains the original "chessboard" street plan from the Japanese era.
 Among the many sites of interest in the city are the 200-year-old Lecheng Temple, the ornate and much-visited Chenghuang Temple, and the three-hall style Wanhe Temple.
-The Chang Liao Family Shrine, a grade three national historic site, as well as the 200-plus-year-old Zhenlan Temple in Dajia further add to Taichung's yesteryear charms.
+The Chang Liao Family Shrine as well as the 200-plus-year-old Zhenlan Temple in Dajia further add to Taichung's yesteryear charms.

 In addition to historic attractions, Taichung also offers plenty to satisfy one's thirst for the arts, culture and learning, including the National Taiwan Museum of Fine Arts, and Taichung City Cultural Affairs Bureau.

 There are also a number of department stores and distinctive shopping areas and boutiques.
 The European-style Jingming Shopping District and Fenglin Restaurant at the Art Garden impart Taichung with a fashionable elegance that recalls the Champs Elysees in Paris.